yaokai-liu/Machine/README.md

 immediate refer [23-bit] unsigned;
 ```

-Immediates only used in Sets or Instructions.
+Immediate only used in Sets or Instructions.

 #### Set

-A Set is a special collection of registers, memories or Immediates.
+A Set is a special collection of registers, memories or Immediate.

 Every Set definition item starts with a keyword `set` and an identifier as its name.
 Its contents are bracketed with `{` and `}`, and seperated with commas.
-Every element of a Set is a Register, Memorie or Immediate.
+Every element of a Set is a Register, Memories or Immediate.
 And all elements of a Set should be items of same type.

 For example